-We offer two different forms of enquiry service.
-These will be explained in more detail below.
+We offer two different forms of enquiry service:

 Extensions or additions to your house that do not need planning permission are called permitted development rights.
 These rights do not apply to flats and maisonettes and full planning permission is always needed for new dwellings.
 You can find out about permitted development by using the Planning Portal’s following guides.
 This will help you decide on the type of enquiry service you need.
 These guides will explain permitted development rights and the various limits that apply.
 Make sure you use the Welsh option as different rules apply in England.

 For listed buildings, conservation or article 4 direction areas which are more restrictive, use the Planning Portal visual guide.